 The original building houses 13 classrooms and 3 shops where the latest techniques in plumbing, refrigeration and welding are taught.
 The second building also houses state of the art shop classes including a backflow lab, service shop, and gas lab.
 The addition of a residential piping trainer in 2005 and a commercial piping trainer in 2006 has helped to further hone the apprentice’s hands on skills.

-Plumbers Local 5 Apprenticeship program is given direction from a Joint Apprentice Committee, chaired by Local 5 Business Manager James E. Killeen, III with Timothy T. Haley as Training Director, Hugh Riddell, Training Coordinator and long time Office Manager Jackie Reantoquio.
+Plumbers Local 5 Apprenticeship program is given direction from a Joint Apprentice Committee, chaired by Local 5 Business Manager James E. Killeen, III with Christopher G. Biondi as Training Director, Hugh Riddell, Training Coordinator and Office Manager Ashley Taylor.
 The Plumbers have a training staff of 25 highly skilled Instructors with 43 teachers over the years having earned the title of Certified U.A.
 Instructor.

 On June 1, 2015, we opened our new state-of-the-art training facility at 5000 Forbes Boulevard, Lanham, MD 20706.
 A new chapter in Local 5's history will begin as we meet the challenges of the twenty-first century, and continue our proud tradition of turning out the most highly trained journeypersons in our fields by selecting and training top candidates for our apprenticeship program, and continuing the training of skilled journeypersons.